mewithoutnara/PointSurfaceTwist/README.md

 Text from Stockhausen

-In How Time Passes, Stockhausen explores how music unfolds on both macro and micro levels of time.
-He attempts to approach rhythm, time, and structure through mathematical relationships.
+In *How Time Passes*, Stockhausen explores how music unfolds on both **macro** and **micro** levels of **time**.
+He attempts to approach rhythm, time, and structure through **mathematical relationships**.

 ### Keyword Summaries

-- Subharmonic Series of Proportions
+- **Subharmonic Series of Proportions**

 A set of time proportions derived from the inverse of a harmonic series (e.g., 1:2:3 becomes 1:½:⅓), used to structure durations and rhythms in a way that mirrors acoustic subharmonics.
 Stockhausen uses this to build time relationships that feel “natural” or “resonant” in proportion.

-- Formant-Spectra
+- **Formant-Spectra**

 A concept borrowed from acoustics, referring to the concentration of spectral energy around certain frequencies (formants).
-Stockhausen extends this to time and rhythm, creating analogous "formant structures" in durations or intensities that shape perception—like a timbre signature applied to time.
+Stockhausen extends this to **time and rhythm**, creating analogous "formant structures" in durations or intensities that shape perception—like a timbre signature applied to time.

 - formants - single ‚harmonic' divisions (p.17) \[...\] the number and combination of formants defines what is commonly called the tone-colour of the spectrum (p.18).
 - consonant formants - the octave (duplet), fifth (triplet), the third (quintuplet), seventh (septuplet)
 - formant-rhythm (tone-colour) of a fundamental tone.
-- Time-Fields
+- **Time-Fields**

 Temporal regions or zones where musical events are grouped and organized.
 Each field acts like a spatial container for durations, rhythms, or even densities.
 Time-fields may overlap, nest, or evolve, forming a layered temporal structure.

-- Field-Sizes
+- **Field-Sizes**

 The measurable or perceived size of a time-field, determined by factors like duration, density of events, or intensity.
 Field-size governs how “large” or “small” a temporal zone feels in relation to the rest of the structure.

-- Field-Harmony
+- **Field-Harmony**

 The vertical or simultaneous interaction between multiple time-fields, analogous to how harmonic intervals work in pitch.
-Field-harmony describes how these time-based zones resonate, clash, or align with one another to create structural tension or resolution.
+Field-harmony describes how these time-based zones **resonate, clash, or align** with one another to create structural tension or resolution.

-- Field-Intensity
+- **Field-Intensity**

-The dynamic energy level within a time-field, which can be shaped by volume, activity level, or rhythmic complexity.
+The **dynamic energy level** within a time-field, which can be shaped by volume, activity level, or rhythmic complexity.
 It adds expressive contrast between fields and contributes to a sense of contour or direction in time.

-- Field-Density
+- **Field-Density**

 The concentration of events (notes, attacks, gestures) within a time-field.
 A dense field might have many rapid notes; a sparse field might have only a few stretched over time.
 Density helps articulate texture and motion in the time-space.

-Can we have proportion-series of fields?
-Can we "cut" the torus like this?
+***Can we have proportion-series of fields?
+Can we "cut" the torus like this?***

 ##